Casperento/casperento.github.io/_posts/2025-02-23-idempotent-backward-slice.md

 By analyzing the program's CFG, we can identify all instructions that directly or indirectly affect the values of these variables at the given program point.
 This involves tracing both data dependencies, which capture how data values are propagated through the program, and control dependencies, which capture how the execution flow of the program is influenced by conditional statements.

 The result is a backward slice, a subset of the program that includes only the relevant instructions needed to understand the behavior of the variables at the specified program point.
-Additionally, the new slice must be idempotent, meaning that given the same input, the program must consistently return the same value.
+Additionally, the new slice must be idempotent [1], meaning that given the same input, the program must consistently return the same value.

 ## Formal Definitions